opening this fall 2021

-Jeffrey A. Fletcher the owner/collector of the African American Collection, is a life long resident who was raised in South Eastern Connecticut.
+Jeffrey A. Fletcher, the owner/collector of the Ruby and Calvin Fletcher African American History Museum, is a life long resident who was raised in South Eastern Connecticut.
 He is one of four children whose parents migrated from the south during the "Jim Crow" and turbulent Civil Rights movement.

 After graduating from high school and college, he began what he refers to one of the many inspirational points in his life that brought him to collecting African American artifacts and memorabilia.
 Jeffrey spent fourteen years employed within the State of Connecticut Department of Mental Health and twenty one years as a Police Officer in the City of New Haven.
 Where the community he served was a multi-cultural community comprised of African American and Latino neighborhoods.